Felipe-Devr/OC-notifier/README.md

 ## OC Notifier

-OC Notifier is a OpenComputers script that allow you to get notification of some events that may happen in your minecraft world.
+OC Notifier is an OpenComputers script that allow you to get notification of some technical events that may happen in your minecraft world.

 ![Example Notification](/public/notification.png)